-Unmetered lighting load supplied to a sentinel light.

-In addition to the above, EPLC has identified a requirement for the following service charges, which have been approved by the OEB:

-Late Payment Charge - where the total amount of the bill has not been paid within the time outlined in Billing of these Conditions of Service, a late payment charge on outstanding balances may be applied to the amount of the bill outstanding on the due date.
+General Service service supplied to premises other than those classified as residential, street lighting, GS 3,000 to 4,999 kW or GS > 5,000 kW Scattered, unmetered connections will be classified as General Service.
+General Service - normally these are customers with an average monthly demand greater than 3,000 kW but less than 5,000 kW.
+General Service - individual customers whose monthly measured maximum demand (kW) averaged over the most recent 12 consecutive months is equal or greater than 5,000 kW.
+Street Lighting - service supplied to street lighting equipment owned by the Municipal Corporation.
+Sentinel Lights - unmetered lighting load supplied to a sentinel light.
+In addition to the above, been approved by the C EPLC has identified a requirement for the following service charges, which have DEB: Late Payment Charge where the total amount of the bill has not been paid within the time outlined in Billing of these Conditions of Service, a late payment charge on outstanding balances may be applied to the amount of the bill outstanding on the due date.
 Returned Payment Charge - where a customer's cheque or Automatic Payment Plan (APP) presentation is returned by the financial institution for faulty issue, a charge may be added to the customer's account to cover the cost associated with processing the item.
-Collection of Account t - a collection of account charge may be made if a representative of EPLC staff is dispatched to collect the account.
-Occupancy Change - where an electrical service is no longer required, or if the customer is switching Energy Providers, EPLC will be required to obtain a final meter reading for which a service charge will be applied.
-New Account Set-up - an account setup charge is applied when a new account is opened in order to recover the costs associated with the setup of the new account directly from those customers creating the costs.
-Temporary Service - the customer must pay for the cost of erecting and removing any additional equipment and a rental charge may be made for transformation equipment supplied by EPLC.
-Dispute Involvement - a charge for utility services related to the Measurement Canada review of a customer-initiated dispute investigation may be made by EPLC to the customer if Measurement Canada dismisses the dispute.
+Collection of Account a collection of account charge shall be required if a representative of EPLC or its agent will be scheduled to collect the account.
+Occupancy Change where an electrical service is no longer required, or if the customer is switching Energy Providers, EPLC will be required to obtain a final meter reading for which a service charge will be applied.
+New Account Set-up an account setup charge is applied when a new account is opened in order to recover the costs associated with the set up of the new account directly from those customers creating the costs.
+Temporary Service the customer must pay for the cost of erecting and removing any additional equipment and a rental charge may be made for transformation equipment supplied by EPLC.
+Dispute Involvement a charge for utility services related to the Measurement Canada review of a customer-initiated dispute investigation may be made by EPLC to the customer if Measurement Canada dismisses the dispute.
 These charges would be for costs incurred by EPLC during the dispute investigation.
-Disconnection/ - where the electricity service has been disconnected in order to collect the account and then reconnected, a reconnection of service charge may be applied.
-Two rates have been established, one to reconnect during "Office Hours" and another to reconnect "After Hours".
-Arrears Certificate - this is a specific service charge for when a lawyer makes an inquiry on behalf of a pending new home owner to determine if there are any arrears on the service account.
-Service Charge - for the provision of services that are not included in EPLC's standard level of service, including work done at a customer's request, EPLC may charge a specific service charge, depending on the type of service.
-Transformer Ownersh lip Credit - Allowance for Non-Utility Owned Step Down Facilities - where EPLC does not provide step down facilities to the utilization voltage for a customer or where service is supplied directly to a customer's high voltage equipment without the necessity of any step down transformation, EPLC has applied to the OEB for a credit rate to be applied for such customers.
+Disconnection/